The Block Editor

 In a new post you'll see some placeholder text where the first block begins:

 Click on the 'Start writing...' text to place the cursor and start writing your first bit of content.
 To create a new block, simply hit enter when you finish the paragraph; this will automatically create a new block for your next paragraph.
 In fact, hitting enter at any time when the cursor is active in a block will create a new block underneath the current block.
-Alternatively, you can hover your mouse cursor over a block; you'll see a blue plus sign appear under the centre of the current block.
-Clicking this icon will also create a new block.
+Alternatively, you can hover your mouse cursor over a block; you'll see a black plus sign appear to the left of the block.
+Clicking this icon will open a list of block types to choose from, each of which has their own styling to fit the type of content that they are designed to display.
+More details on the available block types can be found in the Insert Bar section later in this guide.

 Modifying Content